 *Disclaimer* I am not an attorney, accountant or tax expert, please consult a professional when making this decision.

 Now that you actually have or are on track to have a photo booth you can dream up a business name.
-It’s important to choose a business name that includes the words “Photo Booth(s)” or “Photo Booth Rentals.”
+In my opinion, it’s important to choose a business name that includes the words “Photo Booth(s)” or “Photo Booth Rentals.”
 You want to make it very easy for clients who are looking to rent a photo booth to find you.
 By including “photo booth” in the name of your business, you also make yourself more search engine friendly.
 You don’t want your business name to be so ominous that no one knows what you do, your business name should be specific, obvious and convey exactly what it is you have to offer.
 Don’t get too emotionally attached to any one name, have a few different options or variations of the business name ready, in case the name of your dreams is already taken.
 You also want to see if you can work this business name into a domain name for your website.

 Why establish a business entity?
 Establishing a business entity means that you can then open up a business bank account.
 Customers want to write checks to a business name, not “Joe Smith”, it makes the business legitimate and professional.
 Furthermore, the separation of personal and business bank accounts makes end of year taxes so much easier.